OpenClassrooms-Student-Center/Software-Architect-Project-5/artefacts/architecture/vision/README.md

 # Problem Description

-Foosus’ legacy platform has reached a critical point, where it is no longer fit for purpose.
+Foosus’ legacy platform has reached a critical point, where it is no longer supports planned business growth.
 Development teams are fully invested in fire-fighting and keeping it running, which has slowed down our ability to deliver new features and remain competitive within a new and unpredictable market.

-Market analysis indicates that our fit in the market, has been offset by the instability of the platform and a negative brand reputation caused by public visible outages.

-In response to a major decline in user signups, we wish to keep the existing platform in maintance mode and restructure the teams to deliver an architected platform allowing the platform to grow in line with our business vision of supporting *local* markets.
+We wish to keep the existing platform in maintance mode and restructure the teams to deliver an architected platform allowing the platform to grow in line with our business vision of supporting *local* markets.
 Sign-ups represent a key metric to our investors and can only be recovered through the aglity to innovate rapidly and experiment with variants of existing product offerings.

 Our business objective is to rapidly and itteratively release an new product which co-exists with can initially co-exist with the existing platform before replacing it.